bigeasy/cadence/design.markdown

 ```

 That would have to just work, creating an entirely new context.
 So, `step` runs
-immediately, but it also creates a callback that can be run subseuqently, or at
+immediately, but it also creates a callback that can be run subsequently, or at
 any time really, possibly even exported from the `cadence` scope.

 ## Variable Arguments